 Four species of marine turtles are present within the hotspot: green turtle (Chelonia mydas); hawksbill turtle (Eretmochelys imbricate); olive ridley turtle (Lepidochelys olivacea); and leatherback (Dermochelys coriacea).
 All four species are threatened by entanglement in fishing nets and from degradation and loss of nesting beaches, particularly as a consequence of coastal development (Formia et al. 2003).
 The top priority for conservation is the Critically Endangered hawksbill turtle, and action for this species within the hotspot should focus on Bioko Island of Equatorial Guinea and the islands of São Tomé and Príncipe, where the species nests regularly.
-Some estuarine and lagoon areas have also been identified as developmental habitat for juvenile turtle aggregations (such as green turtle feeding and nesting grounds in Equatorial Guinea and São Tomé and Príncipe), organized market systems have developed (Formia et al. 2003).
+Some estuarine and lagoon areas have also been identified as developmental habitat for juvenile turtles, including the Cameroon Estuary for olive ridley turtle (Fretey 2001).
+In areas with large turtle aggregations (such as green turtle feeding and nesting grounds in Equatorial Guinea and São Tomé and Príncipe), organized market systems have developed (Formia et al. 2003).
 Sea turtles are systematically killed both on land and sea, their nests are looted, and a lively trade in carapaces exists.